LSF-and-MTF-Measurement

 Conclusions

-Line spread function(LSF) is a measure of the ability of an optical system to form sharp images.
-As we see in the graphs width of the narrow bandwidth is better for resolving images.
-Because of that in a wide bandwidth (FWHM) system lines may not be distinguishable.
+Line spread function (LSF) measures how well an optical system forms sharp images.
+As shown in the graphs, a narrower bandwidth is better for resolving images.
+Consequently, in a wider bandwidth (FWHM) system, lines may not be distinguishable.

 Modulation Transfer Function(MTF)